Cotherstone (horse): Background

 Cotherstone was a "bright" bay horse with a small white star and one white pastern, standing 15.2 hands high, bred by his owner John Bowes at his stud at Streatlam Castle in County Durham.
 Bowes named the colt after a nearby village.
 Cotherstone's dam was a mare named Emma, who had already produced the 1835 Derby winner Mündig, and went on to give birth to Mowerina, the dam of the Triple Crown winner West Australian.
 His sire, Touchstone, won the St Leger and two Ascot Gold Cups, before going on to be an outstandingly successful stallion.
 Apart from Cotherstone, his classic winners included Surplice, Orlando and Newminster and he was Champion sire on four occasions.

-Bowes sent Cotherstone into training with John Scott who trained forty classic winners at his base at Whitewall stables, Malton, North Yorkshire.
+Bowes sent Cotherstone into training with John Scott who trained forty classic winners from his base at Whitewall stables, Malton, North Yorkshire.
 The colt was ridden in most of his important races by the trainer's younger brother, Bill Scott.
 Cotherstone was not an impressive individual at first, being weak and sickly as a yearling, and making little progress as a two-year-old.
 He was described as being "thin-fleshed" and "always amiss".